defichaindomains/contracts/README.md

 # .dfi contracts

-This is a fork of [ens contracts](https://github.com/ensdomains/ens-contracts) that allows you to register your name once and own it forever without the need for renewals.
+This is a fork of [ens contracts](https://github.com/ensdomains/ens-contracts) that allows you to register your Defichain Domain name once and own it forever without the need for renewals.

-For documentation of the ENS system, see [docs.ens.domains](https://docs.ens.domains/).

 ## npm package